Urban affairs & planning: Accessing library resources off campus

-In order to access the library's full-text resources from off campus, you will be automatically prompted to sign in and authenticate yourself as affiliated with Virginia Tech via 2-factor authentication, as long as you start your search on the library's website, or configure Google Scholar to show Get VText links.
+When you are off campus, you will be automatically prompted to sign in and authenticate with Virginia Tech via 2-factor authentication, as long as you start your search on the library's website, or configure Google Scholar to show Get VText links.
 There is no need to do anything in advance to ensure access.

-Everyone who is a current employee of the university or currently enrolled student should have access.
-You can check your current affiliation through OneCampus.
+Any current employee of the university or currently enrolled student should have access.
+You can verify your affiliation through OneCampus.

 When you search in a library database like Discovery Search, a ProQuest database, or Google Scholar and find citations that are not available as full text inside that database, you should see a Get VText button or link.
-The Get VText system will show what kind of access we have to the item in question: full-text, online access; print access to material in one of our libraries; or links to request a copy through interlibrary loan.
-It also automatically authenticates users who are off campus.
+The Get VText system will show what kind of access we have to the item in question: full-text, online access, print access to material in one of our libraries, or links to request a copy through Interlibrary Loan.
+Get VText automatically authenticates users who are off campus.
 Extended campus users can have print materials mailed directly to them or have portions scanned via Interlibrary Loan.

-Some of the links on the University Libraries databases page are accessible from any of the participating VIVA institutions.
+Some of the links on the University Libraries databases page are accessible from any participating VIVA institutions.
 Most of these institutions allow walk-in business.
-Many offer the Eduroam wireless network that you will be able to connect to.
+Many provide access through the Eduroam wireless network.

-Connecting your Google Scholar account to VT Libraries can ensure that you have easier access to the full text of sources owned by VT Libraries.
+Connect your Google Scholar account to VT Libraries to ensure easier access to the full text of sources we license own.
 To do so, follow the steps below: